In this Policy

-In accordance with UCD-140-33-b, above, the appointee may choose to be heard before a University hearing officer or a non-University hearing officer.
+In accordance with UCD-140-33-b, above, the grievant may choose to be heard before a University hearing officer or a non-University hearing officer.

 a.
 If the grievant elects a hearing before a University hearing officer, the hearing officer shall be chosen in the following manner.
 Upon request, the Academic Freedom, Rights, and Privileges Committee of the Academic Federation shall submit a list of at least 5 names of responsible persons from the UCD faculty and non-student academic appointees who may be asked to serve as University hearing officers.
 The Vice Provost – Academic Affairs will choose from this list a hearing officer who is able to conduct the hearing in an objective manner.
 If the Academic Federation does not submit such a list within 10 working days or if none of the individuals on the list are able to serve, the Vice Provost – Academic Affairs may choose a responsible non-student academic appointee who is able to conduct a hearing in an objective manner.